Nordgaren/Unpack-Dark-Souls-For-Modding-CSharp/README.md

 I made this so that it could be used in my [PTDE Mod Installer](https://github.com/Nordgaren/PTDE-Mod-Installer)

-If you're patching a non-steam EXE, please send me your original exe so I can add the checksum to my PTDE Mod Installer.
+If you're using this to patch a non-steam EXE, please get in contact with me so I can add the checksum.

 ### Thank You